bradbell/at_cascade/readme.rst

    Note that mtspecific is different for each disease.
    For each node and grid point, the omega constraints are computed using omega = mtall - mtspecific.
-3. Covariate reference for every covariate in the world_node database and every node that we are predicting for.
+3. Covariate reference for every covariate in the start_node database and every node that we are predicting for.
 If this includes all covariates, the same table could be used for all diseases.
 4. An option table that applies to the cascade, but not individual fits.

-   - Is this a drill and if so which node, below the world_node, are we drilling down to.
+   - Is this a drill and if so which node, below the start_node, are we drilling down to.
    - The sex_level.
-If the world_node corresponds to one sex, sex_level would be zero; i.e., there is no sex split.
+If the start_node corresponds to one sex, sex_level would be zero; i.e., there is no sex split.

 Program Plan